China's Zou repeats Beijing success

-LONDON China's Zou Shiming won his second successive Olympic gold medal by beating Thailand's Kaeo Pongprayoon on Saturday in a fight once again marred by controversial scoring.
+LONDON China's Zou Shiming won his second successive Olympic gold medal on Saturday, beating Thailand's Kaeo Pongprayoon in a battle of two of the oldest fighters at the London Games to cap his total dominance of the light-flyweight division.

 Zou, who won China's first Olympic boxing medal, a bronze, eight years ago and its first gold in front of home fans at the Beijing Games, added a second Olympic win to a career haul that also includes three world amateur championships.